andyfaff/scipy/PEP/1-Optimizer.rst

 We believe that we can enhance SciPy's minimization API by introducing a class based system for various minimizers.
 Preserving backwards compatibility and library performance are both priorities in this rewrite.
-Intermediate and advanced users will appreciate this rewrite.
-This class based system will allow more sophisticated functionality and be easier to maintain, test, and develop.
+Intermediate and advanced users will appreciate the extra functionality.
+Crucially for maintainers the class based framework will be far easier to maintain, test, and develop.

 Proposed solution
 =================